 Accepting my circumstances changes me, which can (and usually does) bring change to my situation.
-As I have accepted my son’s condition and made adjustments in my life, I have become a stronger person and hopefully a better mother.
-My son has improved in many areas and actually shows fewer signs of the disorder than he did a few years ago.
+As I have accepted my child’s condition and made adjustments in my life, I have become a stronger person and hopefully a better mother.

 While choosing to accept the realities of life is key to living life intentionally, it doesn’t happen overnight.
 Don’t be discouraged at the process of dealing with difficult and strong emotions.
 Life may seem a little worse when you crash through denial, but everything will get better if you stick with it.